lucascolley/lucascolley.github.io/lucascolley/content/_index.md

 For details of my education and professional experience, check out [my LinkedIn].

-To explore my contributions to software for Open Science, check out [my GitHub].
+To explore my contributions to software for open science, check out [my GitHub].

 ---